Optimizing Website Load Time: Why Every Second Costs You Revenue

-A slow website is an expensive mistake
+Optimizing website load time: A slow site is an expensive mistake

 The numbers are clear: 53% of mobile visitors leave a site that takes more than 3 seconds to load.
 Amazon has calculated that every 100 milliseconds of load time reduces their revenue by 1%.
-For Swiss SMBs, the impact is proportionally just as severe.
+For SMBs, the impact is proportionally just as severe.

 Core Web Vitals: What Google measures in 2026

-Measures how long it takes for the largest visible element to load – typically an image or text block.
+Measures how long it takes for the largest visible element to load – typically an image or a text block.
 Target: under 2.5 seconds.

-INP (Interaction to Next Paint)
+INP — Improving Interaction to Next Paint

 Measures response time to user interactions – clicks, taps, keyboard input.
 Target: under 200 milliseconds.